-If you have four or more individual trustees for a fund and have share investments you will probably not be able to record all trustees names.
+If you have four or more individual trustees for a fund and have share investments, you will probably not be able to record all trustee names.
 You will need to minute this and will probably need to use the same trustees only on the bank account as the account may need to be in the same name as the shares for dividend payments to be received.
 Additional trustee/s can be signatories on the accounts.

-Suggested documentation for these situations are:
+- Suggested documentation for these situations are:

-- minute recording purchase of asset;
+- Minute recording purchase of asset;

-- copy of cheque used for payment or electronic payment details; and
+- Copy of cheque used for payment or electronic payment details; and

-- deed of trust.
+- Deed of trust

-The above documentation (as for real property) would also be required for purchase of other assets eg works of art, coins and other collectables.
+The above documentation (as for real property) would also be required for the purchase of other assets eg works of art, coins and other collectables.
 Receipts for such purposes and insurance documents should contain the same terminology as for bank accounts/shares, etc.

-As a trustee you are responsible for the administration and keeping records for your fund.
+As a trustee, you are responsible for the administration and keeping records for your fund.
 Many fund administrators will only keep copies of original records, so you will be responsible for keeping the originals.

 Good recordkeeping involves more than just knowing which records to keep and for how long – it is a legal requirement.
 A good recordkeeping system will also make it easier to:

-- complete the fund’s audit and annual return;
+- Complete the fund’s audit and annual return;

-- make the best use of any professionals you engage.
+- Make the best use of any professionals you engage.

-- the SMSF trust deed (old and current);
+- The SMSF trust deed (old and current);

-- the SMSF investment strategy;
+- The SMSF investment strategy;

-- minutes of trustee meetings (usually kept in a separate file in date order);
+- Minutes of trustee meetings (usually kept in a separate file in date order);

 - all signed trustee declarations;

-- records of trustees consenting to their appointment as a fund trustee; and
+- Records of trustees consenting to their appointment as a fund trustee; and

-- records of all changes in fund members and trustees.
+- Records of all changes in fund members and trustees.

 Records relating to a specific financial year would include:

-- documents to explain the fund’s income eg bank and dividend statements;
+- Documents to explain the fund’s income eg bank and dividend statements;

-- receipts for deductible expenses;
+- Receipts for deductible expenses;

-- documents used to calculate your fund’s income tax liability, including copies of IAS/PAYG statements; and
+- Documents used to calculate your fund’s income tax liability, including copies of IAS/PAYG statements; and

-- other documents required by an independent auditor to determine how your fund has complied with the super laws.
+- Other documents required by an independent auditor to determine how your fund has complied with the super laws.

-It is recommended that you consult with your advisers as to the most effective record keeping system as they may have specific requirements.
+It is recommended that you consult with your advisers as to the most effective record-keeping system as they may have specific requirements.

-It is also important that as a trustee of an SMSF you keep proper and accurate records of any significant investment decisions eg purchasing a property, transferring shares in specie from a member.
+It is also important that as a trustee of an SMSF you keep proper and accurate records of any significant investment decisions eg purchasing a property, or transferring shares in a specie from a member.
 This is usually in the form of a minute and should include:

-- why a particular investment was chosen; and
+- Why a particular investment was chosen; and

-- whether all trustees agreed with the decision.
+- Whether all trustees agreed with the decision.

 If one trustee uses the fund’s resources to invest in an asset that fails and there is no documentation, the other trustees may take action against you for failing to be diligent in your duties.
-If the investment decision was recorded in meeting minutes that were signed by the other trustees then there will be a record to show the other trustees agreed with your actions.
+If the investment decision was recorded in meeting minutes that were signed by the other trustees, then there will be a record to show the other trustees agreed with your actions.

 The following records for a minimum of five years:

-- accounting records that explain the transactions and financial position of your SMSF;
+- Accounting records that explain the transactions and financial position of your SMSF;

-- an annual operating statement and annual statement of your SMSF’s financial position;
+- An annual operating statement and annual statement of your SMSF’s financial position;

-- copies of all SMSF annual returns lodged;
+- Copies of all SMSF annual returns lodged;

-- copies of any other statements you are required to lodge with the ATO or provide to other super funds.
+- Copies of any other statements you are required to lodge with the ATO or provide to other super funds.

 The following records need to be kept for a minimum of 10 years:

-- minutes of trustee meetings and decisions (where matters affecting your fund were discussed);
+- Minutes of trustee meetings and decisions (where matters affecting your fund were discussed);

-- reasons for decisions on the storage of collectables and personal use assets;
+- Reasons for decisions on the storage of collectables and personal use assets;

-- records of all changes of trustees;
+- Records of all changes of trustees;

-- trustee declarations recognising the obligations and responsibilities for any trustee, or director of a corporate trustee;
+- Trustee declarations recognising the obligations and responsibilities for any trustee, or director of a corporate trustee;

-- members’ written consent to be appointed as trustees; and
+- Members’ written consent to be appointed as trustees; and

 - copies of all reports given to members.

-In addition the normal income tax record-keeping requirements need to be maintained eg for deductions and capital gains.
-Generally deduction records need to be kept for five years after the date of lodgement of the relevant income tax return and capital gains records for five years after the last capital gain event relating to the asset.
+In addition, the normal income tax record-keeping requirements need to be maintained eg for deductions and capital gains.
+Generally, deduction records need to be kept for five years after the date of lodgement of the relevant income tax return and capital gains records for five years after the last capital gain event relating to the asset.

-The key dates for the lodgement of income tax and regulatory returns and for the payment of any tax due are as follows.
+The key dates for the lodgement of income tax and regulatory returns and the payment of any tax due are as follows.

-31st October – this is the lodgement date for funds where prior year income tax returns were outstanding as at 30 June.
+- 31st October: this is the lodgement date for funds where prior year income tax returns were outstanding as at 30 June.

-31st March – Where a super fund has not appointed a tax agent, their return is due for lodgement and any outstanding tax due for payment on this date.
+- 31st March: where a super fund has not appointed a tax agent, their return is due for lodgement and any outstanding tax due for payment on this date.

-15th May – The returns for all remaining super funds and tax agent clients not allocated to other categories are due for lodgement and any tax is due for payment on this date.
+- 15th May: the returns for all remaining super funds and tax agent clients not allocated to other categories are due for lodgement and any tax is due for payment on this date.

+There are multiple factors to consider when administering an SMSF.
 Our expert SMSF Accountants would be happy to speak or meet with you to discuss your situation.
 We’ll take the time to understand your circumstances and provide advice that maximises your financial position.